You have a question? Please enter key words here

 Consequently, the financial restructuring will lead to a very significant dilution for existing CGG shareholders.

 In practice, the ownership percentages of existing shareholders would range between 3.1% and 21.9% if they participate in the rights issue and exercise their #1 and #2 warrants.
 The lower range assumes that existing shareholders decide (i) not to participate in the rights issue with PSR that is open to them and (ii) not to reinvest in shares the proceeds from the sale of #1Warrants or the PSR to which they are entitled.

 It is in the interest of CGG and all its stakeholders that this restructuring plan be implemented as quickly as possible, in order to preserve the Group’s commercial positions, and correlatively protect the value and of its business and its employees’ jobs.

 The creditors’ vote took place in France on July 28, 2017; the lenders’ committee unanimously approved the draft safeguard plan and the bondholders general meeting by a majority of 93.5% of the creditors who cast a vote.

 The creditors’ vote in the United States ended on September 22, 2017.
 All holders casting ballots with respect to the Secured Loans voted unanimously in favor of the plan, and of those holders voting in respect of the Senior Notes 98% in debt amount voted in favor of the plan.

-The shareholders’ general meeting will take place on October 31, 2017 with a view to an effective implementation of the restructuring plan by the end of February 2018 at the latest.
+The indicative timing for the rights issue being a launch mid-January with a view to an effective implementation of the restructuring plan by the end of February 2018 at the latest.